 In the first iteration

 Some applicants will be invited for a joint Ontario Family Medicine residency program interview.
 The six Ontario schools usually receive over 1300 applications and can only offer interviews to a maximum of 300 applicants.
-Applicants with either MCCEE scores of 324 or lower, or NAC scores of 74 or lower, will not be granted an interview.
-Approximately 300 of the top candidates who score above these thresholds will be invited for an interview.
-The selection group is based on a combination of the applicant’s NAC and MCCEE scores.
+Applicants with either MCCEE scores of 324 or lower, or who fail the NAC examination, will not be granted an interview.
+Approximately 300 of the top candidates who pass the NAC exam and score above 324 in the MCCEE will be invited for an interview.
 Applicants who are not interviewed will not be ranked by the programs.

 In the First Iteration